86|ˌādēˈsiks | verb [with object] North American informal: To reject, discard, or cancel; eg. "the ribeye steak promo

 As a restaurant manager, you have a lot on your plate.
 There’s much more to the job than what an average customer might see—to them, you’re the friendly face checking in on diners during a busy dinner service to ensure awesome customer service and flawless food.
 You’re the face of the business, but you’re also the person behind the scenes that’s keeping the business alive and thriving.

 You’re constantly working to maintain a balanced budget, achieve scheduling harmony for your staff, and on top of all that, you have to confront an industry turnover rate that can cause serious damage to the business’ already-thin margins.

 According to the United States Bureau of Labor Statistics Job Openings and Labor Turnover Program, the overall annual employee turnover rate in 2016 for the “restaurants and accommodations” sector was a jaw-dropping 73%—the highest of any industry!

 How can you improve turnover rates when the stats are nothing short of discouraging?
 It’s going to take more than a subtle adjustment—it’s going to take an industry-wide course correction.

 Together, we can make working in a restaurant an enticing, gainful employment opportunity for prospective and existing employees alike.
-It’s an effort that can ease the qualms of the restaurant manager and increase restaurant employee tenure and job satisfaction.
+It’s an effort that can ease the qualms of the restaurant manager and increase restaurant employee engagement and job satisfaction.

 The Playbook contains a mix of actionable information, tips, and templates you can use to shape your restaurant’s employee retention plan.
 The templates and checklists contain examples of items you might consider including in your own version.
 Each template can be downloaded in a blank, customizable form for you to fill out according to your restaurant’s needs.